 The City’s budget isn’t just a document with numbers — it’s a commitment to building a vibrant city that is welcoming, accepting and makes everyone feel at home.

 As we continue to evolve as a big urban city, so do our priorities.
-The City is channelling resources into essential areas that truly matter to residents and their families, making life easier, safer, and more convenient – like transit, housing, enforcement, public safety, emergency services and infrastructure.
-Prioritizing infrastructure, building and growth while maintaining a safe and healthy community is key.
+The City aims to ensure that tax dollars are used in the best interest of our community, in areas that truly matter to residents and their families, to make life easier, safer, and more convenient.

 Property tax is the primary source of revenue for funding services in Mississauga.
 They fund services such as MiWay, climate change mitigation, infrastructure like sidewalks and road repair, fire and emergency services, parks and trails, classes and workshops at community centres and libraries, events, and support for small businesses and major construction.